onemira/realtor/README.md

 -Sold properties
 -Contact

 It will be built as SPA in React using React Router.
 Each detail will be shown once clicked.
-She will be able to CDUR the listings on her own side by using API that I will create.
+She will be able to CRUD the listings on her own side by using API that I will create.